underlines/awesome-ml/llm-tools.md

 -   [sqlchat](https://github.com/sqlchat/sqlchat) Use OpenAI GPT3/4 to chat with your database
 -   [chat-with-github-repo](https://github.com/peterw/Chat-with-Github-Repo) which uses streamlit, gpt3.5-turbo and deep lake to answer questions about a git repo
 -   [mpoon/gpt-repository-loader](https://github.com/mpoon/gpt-repository-loader) uses Git and GPT-4 to convert a repository into a text format for various tasks, such as code review or documentation generation.
+-   [chat-your-data](https://github.com/hwchase17/chat-your-data) Create a ChatGPT like experience over your custom docs using LangChain

 ### Local LLMs
 -   [LlamaIndex](https://github.com/jerryjliu/llama_index) provides a central interface to connect your LLM's with external data